HumabHatterZed/WhistleWindInscryptionMods/FULL_CHANGELOG.md

   * Connected Nameless Fetus's head to its body in both of its sprites
   * Minor change to Mirror of Adjustment's description
   * Changed Mirror of Adjustment to use the default stat layout
-  * Assimilator, Queen Nest, Cursed, Regenerator, Reflector, Grinder abilities modular
+  * Assimilator, Queen Nest, Cursed, Regenerator, Reflector, Grinder abilities are now modular
 * Balancing
   * Increased Queen Bee's Health from 5 --> 6
   * Changed Bloodbath's stats and gave it the Spilled Blood stat icon